qianweicheng/rasa/edo_pro/wangxy/XY_rasa_04/data/nlu.md

 - how about a setting to delete all trash
 - i would like an all select trash option to delete all trash
 - hello we need a trash can for the trash file that will allow for deleting all emails in trash folder at once thanks carol
-- tbsp there is a bug when i trash some emails and than when i reopen the app they all tbsp tbsp in us post a trash message trash message trash message trash message
+- there is a bug when i trash some emails and when i reopen the app they all reappear
 - how do i delete my trash i need to get rid of my trash now
 - need to have delete all on all trash
 - how about adding an option to empty trash and spam